ThePedroo/node-libsamplerate/README.md

 # node-libsamplerate

 ABI stable native implementation of libsamplerate as a Transform stream.
 Built from the latest [libsamplerate](https://github.com/erikd/libsamplerate) code.
-Uses [N-API](https://nodejs.org/api/n-api.html), [node-addon-api](https://www.npmjs.com/package/node-addon-api) and [cmake-js](https://www.npmjs.com/package/cmake-js).
+Uses [N-API](https://nodejs.org/api/n-api.html) and [node-addon-api](https://www.npmjs.com/package/node-addon-api).
 This module has no external dependencies.

+> [!IMPORTANT]
+> This is a fork of node-libsamplerate.
+This includes numerous improvements to the code and building process.

 ## Introduction